rubiagul280/expo-notifications/README.md

 * Use it to obtain an OAuth2 access token with scope:
   `https://www.googleapis.com/auth/firebase.messaging`

+### 🔑 Authorization in Postman

+In Postman, set the Auth Type to Firebase Cloud Messaging API and use OAuth 2.0 for authorization.
+Click the Authorize button to generate the token.

 ### ✅ POST Request to FCM v1 API

 **Endpoint:**